 Bronx Zoo for its replica habitats and endangered species like the snow leopard.

 The ‘What Went Wrong’ Bits:

 We packed a lot into our time in New York and we were keen to see as much as possible.
-But we did also pace ourselves and we left space for downtime, wi-fi time and occasionally going our separate ways – important when you’re together 24/7.
+But we did also pace ourselves, leaving space for downtime, wi-fi time and occasionally going our separate ways.
+These are all important for teens when you’re together 24/7.